CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 If you see "*Hello from Docker!
 This message shows that your installation appears to be working correctly*." it is a sign that all is working well.
 Let's unpack the messages of what has happened.

 1.1. *The Docker client contacted the Docker daemon*
     The client is the program that you ran when you typed 'docker' at the prompt.
-The daemon is the software that runs in the background, accessible by the whale icon in the top menubar on mac, or by the whale icon in the Windows system tray.
+The daemon is the software that runs in the background, accessible by the whale icon in the top menubar on Mac, or by the whale icon in the Windows system tray.

 1.2. *The Docker daemon pulled the "hello-world" image from the Docker Hub*
     This means that an image was downloaded from the Docker cloud server to your computer.
 You can check which images you have by typing `docker images` at the command prompt, and it will show a list in the terminal of the images that are available.